ViMuilu/sol-escrow/README.md

 <details>
 <summary><strong>How to Create All Necessary Wallets for Development</strong></summary>

-You may want multiple wallets for testing different roles (e.g., initializer, taker, escrow).
+You may want multiple wallets for testing different roles (e.g., initializer, taker).
 Here’s how to create and manage them:

 ### 1. **Create Multiple Keypairs**